Who needs a student visa?

 Further information on who can apply and how to proceed can be found here.

-If you are a non-UK national and coming to study with Dauphine London for more than 6 months you will need to apply for a student visa.
+If you are a non-UK national and coming to study with us for more than 6 months you will need to apply for a student visa.
 You will also need to apply for a Student visa if your studies are less than 6 months and you wish to do an internship as part of your studies or look for part-time work while you are studying.

 When should you apply?